NESCAU-UFLA/FuzzingTool/README.md

 You can set the payload mode on URL for the fuzzing test.
 It's based on the variable '$' position.

 For path scanning
-(Added a suffix to the payload on this example):
+(Added suffixes to the payload on this example):
 ```
-$ ./FuzzingTool.py -f paths.txt -u http://mydomainexample.com/$ --suffix .php
+$ ./FuzzingTool.py -f paths.txt -u http://mydomainexample.com/$ --suffix .php,.html
 ```
 For subdomain scanning:
 ```